Rajan1247/Installation_Guides/Conda/Readme.md

 - **Over 300 automatically** -installed packages that work well together out of the box.
 - Access to the Anaconda Public Repository, with 8000 open-source data science and machine learning packages.

+You can use the `install-anaconda.sh` script to download and install the latest version of Anaconda.
+- Run the following command to download the `install-anaconda.sh` file:

+    ```bash
+    wget https://raw.githubusercontent.com/Rajan1247/Installation_Guides/main/Conda/install-anaconda.sh -O install-anaconda.sh
+    ```
+- Make the script executable with the following command:

+    ```bash
+    chmod +x install-anaconda.sh
+    ```
+- Run the script using the following command:

+    ```bash
+    ./install-anaconda.sh
+    ```
+- And wait till the instalation is completed.
+(You might be prompted for the user password.)

+Alternatively, You can follow the below steps to install the Anaconda manually in your system.

 #### 1. Download the Script